 You obviously never went to Ipswich in the 1970’s...

 It was in London and they taught jewellery and silversmithing.
-In those days you got a grant and help with your rent and a travel allowance.
 It was an easy choice.

 What were the facilities and the tutors like in the art school then?